Exempted businesses, shops reopen as lockdown eases

 Following the announcement of the federal government, the Sindh government’s Home Department issued a notification detailing the extension of the virus lockdown in the province till April 30.

 All public transport would also remain shut in the province during this period.
-Visits to jail to meet prisoners would also not beallowed during this period.
+Visits to jail to meet the prisoners would also not be allowed during this period.
 The citizens would not be allowed to leave their homes from 5pm till 8am except in emergency cases.
-Pillion riding on motorcycles will not be allowed during this period, the notification said.
+The pillion riding on motorcycles will not be allowed during this period, the notification said.

 The home department said that certain sectors will be allowed to function during the lockdown, as per the policy announced by the federal government.
 But proper standard operating procedures (SOPs) have been announced for such industries and businesses as they re-open.